10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 Good answers include:

-• Zero-commission or fully disclosed commissions
+• Zero-commission or fully disclosed commission structures

 • Documentation of recommendations